amsehili/auditok/doc/command_line_usage.rst

 ---------------

 You can save audio events to disk as they're detected using ``-o`` or ``--save-detections-as``.
-To get a uniq file name for each event, you can use ``{id}``, ``{start}``, ``{end}`` and ``{duration}`` placeholders.
+To create a uniq file name for each event, you can use ``{id}``, ``{start}``, ``{end}`` and ``{duration}`` placeholders.
 Example: